Wednesday, March 11, 2009

 d often, people with osteoarthritis of the knee.
 The symptoms of pes anserine bursitis include:

-- pain located 2 to 3 inches below the kneecap
+- pain located 2 to 3 inches

 - swelling in front of the kneecap (prepatellar) or underneath the kneecap (infrapatellar)